vilmibm/murepl/commands.api.events.md

 * *all* calls signed with an auth sig (usename+password in base64. for convenience, not security)
 * All HTTP because it's just a demo
+* Uses compiler-as-a-service but keeps a local cache of compilations

 # Commands, REST API and Events